023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 001. Brain atrophy in Schizophrenia (2015)

 3T MRI scans were segmented and normalized using DARTEL in SPM12, allowing tailored template of the study population, reducing normalizing errors and enhancing alignment of small structures.
 After smoothing, intracranial volume was calculated using GM, WM, and CSF.
-A voxel-based morphometry (VBM) analysis (voxel-by-voxel comparisons) was conducted to characterize GM differences between our two groups (63 controls vs 51 patients), accounting for age, gender, education, and intracranial volume as covariables.
+A voxel-based morphometry (VBM) analysis (voxel-by-voxel comparisons) was conducted to characterize gray matter differences between the two groups (63 controls vs 51 patients), accounting for age, gender, education, and intracranial volume as covariables.

-Whole-brain analysis showed atrophies consistent with the literature (median orbitorontal, bilateral insula, and left middle cingulate cortices; p-corrected = 0.001).
+Whole-brain analysis showed atrophies consistent with the literature (medial orbitofrontal, bilateral insula, and left middle cingulate cortices; p-corrected = 0.001).